FSR History

 Welcome tent

-June 1971 – First Settlers held its first DE event at Virginia International Raceway.
+• June 1971 – First Settlers held its first high performance drivers education (HPDE) event at Virginia International Raceway.
 About 30 Porsches gathered for the event.

-2011 – Turkeys in the Trunk became a fundraising event for The Foodbank of Southeastern Virginia.
+• 2011 – Turkeys in the Trunk became a fundraising event for The Foodbank of Southeastern Virginia.
 This popular event asks members to pack their Porsche with all the fixings for a Thanksgiving dinner.
 Participants gather at Checkered Flag Porsche for a weigh-in.
 The food is delivered in a Porsche caravan to the Mayflower Marathon collection point.
-Prizes are awarded for the most pounds and members celebrate afterwards at a social event.
+Prizes are awarded for the most pounds and greatest number if turkeys donated.
+Members celebrate afterwards at a social event.

 • 2017 – First Settlers won PCA’s Web-site Award: 2nd Place Class IV; Region’s Public Service Award 3rd Place.